goatshriek/stumpless/docs/benchmark.md

 Performance tests are named `performance-test-<item>` for various pieces of the library.
-You can use the `bench` target to build and execute all performance tests at once, or just the name of the executable if you only want to measure a single module.
+You can use the `bench` target to build and execute all performance tests at once, or the name of the executable prefixed with `run-` if you only want to run a single module.
+These targets write their results to both the standard output as well as a json file in the `performance-output` directory of the build location, which you can use with the `compare.py` tool from the benchmark library.
+There is an example of using this tool in the walkthrough below.
+Of course, you can also directly execute the test executable itself if you want to set the parameters yourself.
+This is also demonstrated in the walkthrough.

 Performance tests are NOT intended to be an absolute measurement of the performance of a function or the library as a whole.
 They are only useful for